tim901231/dsp_final/README.md

 ```
 4. Your result will in ./output/Enhanced/author/model370200/voiceban

-5. For evaluation, see colab notebook ("we use online dataset")
+5. For evaluation, see colab notebook ("we use testing dataset of DEMAND")

 ```